 Miriam’s Kitchen is currently hiring.

-We’re looking for an Operations Manager.
+We’re looking for a Development Assistant, Corporate Partnerships Associate and Case Manager.
 Please see links below for job descriptions and process to apply:

 At Miriam’s Kitchen, we are committed to integrating a diverse set of perspectives and experiences into all aspects of our work – with our guests, with each other, and with the broader community.
 We believe that our work to end chronic homelessness must be informed by the historic and cultural context that has defined our city over generations.
 Racism, classism, and other forms of oppression are ingrained in the laws and institutions governing and serving people experiencing chronic homelessness.
 We ground our work in this context to honor the full experience of the people we serve, ensure we are not adding to the problem, and to breakdown these barriers wherever possible.